aiwc/examples/random_walk_py/README.md

 ```

 Use the executable generated in the directory /dist/random_walk_py as your TeamExecutable file using the *Webots(Windows)* API.

+## How to run this code using Linux?

+Change the first line of the python code adding the path to your python environment.

+Ex: #!usr/bin/python

+Use the path to the python code /examples/random_walk_py/random_walk_py.py as your TeamExecutable file using the *Webots(Linux)* API.

 # random_walk_py (Korean)